pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

   # Passwords and other arguments entered interactively on the prompt.
   $ keytool -keystore server01.keystore.jks -alias server01 -genkey
   ```
-* In the samples below, a weak password `changeit` is used everywhere for easier reading.
-Be sure to replace it with strong and separate passwords for each file.
+* A weak password `changeit` is used everywhere for easier reading.
+Be sure to replace it with strong and separate
+passwords for each file.

 ### Stage 1: Setting up a Certificate Authority (CA)

 If you are going to use an existing public or internal CA service or certificate and key bundle, you may skip this stage.

 In this stage, we'll generate a CA in the form of a public-private key pair and a self-signed signed certificate.
 Later, we'll use the CA to sign other certificates used in the cluster.

 1. Create a certificate and key for use as a CA.